rtek1000/W1209-firmware-modified/README.md

    - - - Wait for "rSt" to appear on the display
    - - - Release all keys
    - - - Wait for the current temperature to appear
+   - Shows "HHH" or "LLL" on display if sensor fails, display flashing:
+   - - If the sensor is disconnected, it shows "LLL"
+   - - If the sensor is short circuited, it shows "HHH"

    - Troubleshoot:
    - - Microcontroller resetting:
            Try using a pull up resistor on the reset line